WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/lending-library/README.md

 - adding a `Member`
 - looking up a `Book` by ISBN
 - looking up a `Book` by category
-- allow a `Member` to check out a book (or don't if the book is already checked out)
+- allowing a `Member` to check out a book (or not if the book is already checked out)

 ### Library